Preprints: Vincent J. Ervin

 Abstract: In this article we propose and analyze an a posteriori error estimator for a three-field model of a generalized Stokes problem.
 The components of the a posteriori error estimator are defined via a non-linear projection of the residues of the variational equations.

 Both upper and lower bounds for the approximation error are derived in terms of the components of the a posteriori error estimator.
-The non-linear projections do not need to be explicitly computed to construct the a posteriori error estimates.
+The non-linear projections do not need to be explicitly computed to construct the a posteriori error estimates. (paper in .pdf format)

 1. Ervin, V.J., Lee, H., and Ntasin, L.N., “Analysis of the Oseen-Viscoelastic Fluid Flow Problem,” J. Non-Newtonian Fluid Mech., 127, 157-168, (2005).

 Abstract: In this article we study the numerical approximation of an Oseen type model for viscoelastic fluid flow.
 Existence and uniqueness of the continuous and approximate solutions, under a small data assumption, are proved.
 Error estimates for the numerical approximations are also derived.
-Numerical experiments are presented which support the error estimates, and which demonstrate the relevance of the small data assumption for the solvability of the continuous and discrete systems.
+Numerical experiments are presented which support the error estimates, and which demonstrate the relevance of the small data assumption for the solvability of the continuous and discrete systems. (paper in .pdf format)

 1. Ervin, V.J., and Shepherd, J.J., “Numerical Approximation of the Newtonian Film Blowing Problem,” Computers Math.
 Applic., 49, 1687-1707, (2005).

 Abstract: In this article we study the numerical approximation of a Newtonian model for film blowing.
 We prove that the approximations for the bubble radius, and the film thickness, converges to the true solution and establish the convergence rates.
-Numerical results are given which demonstrate the theoretical results obtained.
+Numerical results are given which demonstrate the theoretical results obtained. (paper in .pdf format)

 1. Ervin, V.J., and Ntasin, L.N., “A Posteriori Error Estimation and Adaptive Computation of Viscoelastic Fluid Flow,” Numer.
 Methods for Partial Differential Equations, 21, 297-322, (2005).

 Abstract: In this paper, we develop a posteriori error estimates for Finite Element (FE) approximations of viscoelastic fluid flows governed by differential constitutive laws of Giesekus and Oldroyd-B type.
 We use the general framework developed by Verf\"urth for constructing residual based a posteriori error estimates for nonlinear equations.
 Numerical experiments using adaptive computations demonstrating the effectiveness of these error estimates are then presented for three examples.
-The first two examples are problems with known solutions and the third example is, a benchmark problem, the channel flow with a cylindrical obstacle problem.
+The first two examples are problems with known solutions and the third example is, a benchmark problem, the channel flow with a cylindrical obstacle problem. (paper in .pdf format)

 1. Ervin, V.J., and Miles, W.W., “Approximation of Time-Dependent, Multicomponent, Viscoelastic Fluid Flow,” Comp.
 Meth.
 Appl.
 Mech.
 Eng., 194, 2229-2255, (2005).

 Abstract: In this article we analyse a fully discrete approximation to the time dependent viscoelasticity equations allowing for multicomponent fluid flow.
 The Oldroyd B constitutive equation is used to model the viscoelastic stress.
 For the discretization, time derivatives are replaced by backward difference quotients, and the non-linear terms are linearized by lagging appropriate factors.
 The modeling equations for the individual fluids are combined into a single system of equations using a continuum surface model.
 The numerical approximation is stabilized by using a SUPG approximation for the constitutive equation.
 Under a small data assumption on the true solution, existence of the approximate solution is proven.
-A priori error estimates for the approximation in terms of the mesh parameter $h$, the time discretization parameter $\Delta t$, and the SUPG coefficient $\nu$ are also derived.
-Numerical simulations of viscoelastic fluid flow involving two immiscible fluids are also presented.
+A priori error estimates for the approximation in terms of the mesh parameter h, the time discretization parameter $\Delta t$, and the SUPG coefficient $\nu$ are also derived.
+Numerical simulations of viscoelastic fluid flow involving two immiscible fluids are also presented. (paper in .pdf format)

-1. Ervin, V.J., and Miles, W.W., “Approximation of Time-Dependent, Viscoelastic Fluid Flow: SUPG Approximation,” SIAM J. Numer.
-Anal.
-41, 457-486, (2003).
+1. Ervin, V.J., and Miles, W.W., "Approximation of Time-Dependent, Viscoelastic Fluid Flow: SUPG Approximation," SIAM J. Numer.
+Anal., 41, 457-486, (2003).

 Abstract: In this article we consider the numerical approximation to the time dependent viscoelasticity equations with an Oldroyd B constitutive equation.
 The approximation is stabilized by using a SUPG approximation for the constitutive equation.
 We analyse both the semi-discrete and fully discrete numerical approximations.
-For both discretizations we prove the existence of, and derive a priori error estimates for, the numerical approximations.
+For both discretizations we prove the existence of, and derive a priori error estimates for, the numerical approximations. (paper in .pdf format)

 1. Ervin, V.J., and Heuer, N., “Approximation of Time-Dependent, Viscoelastic Fluid Flow: Crank-Nicolson, Finite Element Approximation,” Numer.
 Methods for Partial Differential Equations, 20, 248-283, (2003).

-Abstract: In this article we analyze a fully discrete approximation to the time dependent viscoelasticity equations with an Oldroyd B constitutive equation in $\real^{\dd}, \, \dd = 2, 3$.
+Abstract: In this article we analyze a fully discrete approximation to the time dependent viscoelasticity equations with an Oldroyd B constitutive equation in R^{\dd}, \dd = 2, 3.
 We use a Crank--Nicolson discretization for the time derivatives.
 At each time level a linear system of equations is solved.
 To resolve the non-linearities we use a three step extrapolation for the prediction of the velocity and stress at the new time level.
 The approximation is stabilized by using a discontinuous Galerkin approximation for the constitutive equation.
 For the mesh parameter, $h$, and the

-1. Ervin, V.J., Layton, W.J., and Neda, M., “Numerical Analysis of a Higher Order Time Relaxation Model of Fluids,” to appear International Journal of Numerical Analysis and Modeling.
+1. Ervin, V.J., Layton, W.J., and Neda, M., "Numerical Analysis of a Higher Order Time Relaxation Model of Fluids," International Journal of Numerical Analysis and Modeling, 4, 648-670, (2007).

 Abstract: We study the numerical errors in finite element discretizations of a time relaxation model of fluid motion: